Strengthening our culture and relationships

 Building on our positive EHS culture

-Encouraging a strong EHS culture at Devon is an ongoing priority for the EHS Council and the broader organization.
+Encouraging a strong EHS culture at Devon is a priority for the EHS Council and the broader organization.
 We believe that the care and concern we show our workforce can have a positive impact on their safety and health at work and at home.
 We’ve learned from our field leaders that transparent communications, positive safety behaviors, proactive reporting and safely meeting operational goals are both signs and outcomes of a healthy EHS culture.
 The council assesses our EHS culture regularly to identify the most effective approaches and programs to foster strong safety performance.

 We begin instilling our safety culture on an employee’s first day on the job.
 During new-hire orientation, they learn the safety behaviors we expect and incorporate into the employee appraisal process: visible commitment, accountability, anticipation, participation, recognition and communication.
 We keep the safety conversation and engagement going throughout their career.